jacksund/simmate/docs/getting_started/run_a_workflow/view_all_workflows.md

 ----------------------------------------------------------------------

-## Learning about parameters
+## Understanding Parameters

-In the message above, there's a link to our **Parameter docs**.
+In the above message, there's a reference to our **Parameter docs**.
 You can access this page by clicking the **Parameters** section at the top of this webpage (or click [here](/simmate/parameters)).

-This page lists out ALL parameters for ALL workflows.
-If there's an input you'd like to learn more above -- this is the place to start.
+This page provides a comprehensive list of ALL parameters for ALL workflows.
+If you want to learn more about a specific input, this is your go-to resource.

 ----------------------------------------------------------------------

-## Selecting our practice workflow
+## Choosing a Workflow for Practice

-In the rest of tutorial, we will be using `static-energy.vasp.mit` which runs a simple static energy calculation using MIT Project settings (these settings are based on pymatgen's [MITRelaxSet](https://pymatgen.org/pymatgen.io.vasp.sets.html#pymatgen.io.vasp.sets.MITRelaxSet)).
+For the remainder of this tutorial, we will use the `static-energy.vasp.mit` workflow, which performs a basic static energy calculation using MIT Project settings (these settings are based on pymatgen's [MITRelaxSet](https://pymatgen.org/pymatgen.io.vasp.sets.html#pymatgen.io.vasp.sets.MITRelaxSet)).

 ----------------------------------------------------------------------